 - humiliating treatment likely to affect her health or safety.

 The definition of sexual harassment is comprehensive and covers verbal and non-verbal forms of sexual harassment.

 To whom do the provisions of the Act apply?

-The act applies to all working women, under the organised and unorganised sector.
+The provisions of this Act applies to all working women, under the organised and unorganised sector.
 The law is even applicable to a woman who was at a workplace at the time of harassment, even if it isn’t necessarily her workplace.
-The act is equally applicable to any women domestic help and to unpaid interns or volunteers.
+The Act is equally applicable to any women domestic help and to unpaid interns or volunteers.
 Any location where a woman is engaged for some form of work is considered a workplace, from residential homes to private or government offices.

 What redressal mechanism is provided for?

-A comprehensive redressal mechanism is provided for under the Act:
+A comprehensive redressal mechanism is provided for under the Act through the following bodies:

 - Local Complaints Committee

 A District Officer, appointed in each district by the State Government then has to set up a